membership

 Jody Malone, Artistic Director (She/Her)

-Jody completed at McGill University a Bachelor of Music, with an Honours in Music Education, majoring in Piano.
-She earned her Teacher’s College degree in Music and French from the University of Toronto.
-Following this, she went on to complete a Master’s Degree in Education in Counselling Psychology at the University of Toronto.
-This degree particularly equips Jody to understand the depth and meaning of singing to people, as well as technique needs of the adult community choir learner.
+Jody holds a Bachelor of Music degree from McGill University, with an Honours in Music Education, majoring in Piano.
+She also holds her Teacher’s College degree in Music and French from the University of Toronto, as well as a Master’s Degree in Education in Counselling Psychology; also from the University of Toronto.
+This degree particularly equips Jody to understand the depth and meaning of singing to people, as well as the cognitive and aesthetic needs of the adult community choir participant.

-Since 1987, Jody has been a music teacher and choral conductor with the Peel District School Board of Toronto.
-She is currently teaching at Cawthra Park Secondary School for the Performing Arts.
+Since 1987, Jody has been a music teacher and choral director with the Peel District School Board of Mississauga, with the latter 25 years at Cawthra Park Secondary School for the Performing Arts.
+She no longer teaches full time but enjoys returning to Cawthra for ‘supply teaching’ days, and fills the remainder of her schedule with Singing Out rehearsals, gigs and concerts!

-When Jody is not working, she is travelling with her family or friends.
-When she is at home in Parkdale, she enjoys reading for Book Club, listening to new repertoire, cycling, walking, or practicing yoga.
-She loves to attend plays, musicals, the Toronto Symphony with her sister, and the monthly documentary series ‘Doc Soup’, with her partner.
+When Jody is not working, she loves travelling with her family or friends.
+At home in Parkdale, she enjoys reading for Book Club, listening to new repertoire for choir, cycling, walking, golfing, or practicing yoga.
+She loves to attend plays, musicals, the Toronto Symphony, and the monthly documentary series ‘Doc Soup’, with her partner Christopher.

 Jody was inspired by this quote in her formative years.
 “I am a great believer in luck and I find the harder I work, the more I have of it.” -Stephen Leacock